Torben-Tom/Portal/README.md

 The exact partial contributions can be found in the "Done" column of the Broject Board.

+## Known Bugs

-- known Bugs: view the "Backlog" column of the Project Board
+View the "Backlog" column of the [Project Board](https://github.com/orgs/Torben-Tom/projects/1)